silentorb/marloth-story/books/fairytale/part2.md

 "He's one of the most powerful and upright men in the world.
 It talks about him in my book."

-"Again with your book!
+"Again with that book!
 Stop using arguments from it!
 I can't read it and so I can't address whatever ideas you have from it!"

 "But if you looked at it you'd understand what I'm talking about!"